aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 The following code snippet demonstrates the usage of Aspose.Imaging for Java API to achieve the same.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-CreateThumbnailsfromPSDFiles-CreateThumbnailsfromPSDFiles.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-CreateThumbnailsfromPSDFiles-CreateThumbnailsfromPSDFiles.java" >}}
 ## **Creating Indexed PSD Files**
 Aspose.Imaging for Java API can create Indexed PSD files from scratch.
 This article demonstrates the use of PsdOptions and PsdImage classes to create an Indexed PSD while drawing some shapes over the newly created canvas.